Vardominator/search-engine/README.md

 * Run the following:
   * gulp build

+### Install a CORS plugin for your browser to enable local Http requests
+* Simply search 'cors' for you browser plugin and install the most popular one

 ### Test by opening semantictest.html
 * There should be styled like and share buttons